Football and the Harsh Reality of the European Dream

 Let’s not forget: most players who do get signed, return home within 6 months to a year.

-Why do clubs sign African talent?
+Why do clubs look to sign (African, specifically) talent?

 🏋️ Some truly want to develop players